ryanchankh/style_transfer/README.md

 |<img src="images/figures/fig2/femme_nue_assise.jpg" alt="fig1_cont1">|<img src="images/style/assise.jpg">|
 |<img src="images/figures/fig2/composition.jpg" alt="fig1_cont1">|<img src="images/style/composition.jpg">|

+#### Difference from original paper
+A subtle difference between Leon's original implementation and this version is that the trade-off used to create the results are different.
+In the original paper, `alpha / beta  = 1e-4`.
+Yet, I was unable to create the results with that loss trade-off.
+Hence, the figures about uses a `alpha / beta = 1e-6` trade-off.
+I was unable to find where the difference in implementation of model is.

 ## Future Work
 **Definition of Representation.** One advantanges of using neural networks on images is that there already exist perhaps the most useful and direct way to represent an image using numbers - pixel values.
 But this representation is not necessarily the only way to represent visual content.
 If there exist a different kind of "embedding" that encodes objects or relationship between pixels in a different way, content and style representation might change the way style transfer model defines the relationship between objects, or even color.